intershop/intershop-pwa/docs/concepts/state-management.md

 ## Naming

-Related to the example in the previous paragraph we want to establish a particular naming scheme.
+Related to the example in the previous paragraph, we want to establish a particular naming scheme.

 ### Actions - Types